node-apn/node-apn/README.md

 2.0.0:

-* Redesign the internal architecutre.
+* Redesigned the internal architecutre and reviewed APIs.
+Mostly for CPU/memory performance, stability and reliability.
-* Introduced notification bucket object, this enables client to send multiple notifications in a single transimission for traffic efficient delivery.
-Also it has come to prevent unexpectable EPIPE error; the error can be observed when some amount of data has been sent via a connection, > 8192 bytes.
-Now the connection reopen itself every time after the bucket went out.
+* Introduced new `NotificationBuckcet` object, which enables client to send multiple notifications within a single transimission for traffic efficient delivery.
+* Eech time the `Connection` object try to rebuild its connection when the transmission ends up.
+This behavior has been required for preventing unexpected EPIPE error, which can be observed when data size in total larger than 8192 bytes is sent via a connection.
 * Removed ```Notification.device``` and ```Connection.sendNotification```.
 * Removed sent notification caching feature and related options `cacheLength` and `autoAdjustCache`.
+* Removed ```Device``` object and dropped ```device.js```.
+* Removed ```options.errorCallback``` from `Connection` service options.
 * Added ```Connection.addNotification```.
 * Added ```Connection.flush```.
 * Added options `bucketLength` and `notificationWaitingTime`.
 * Added `Connection#notificationWaitingTimer` to flush notifications automatically and periodically when the bucket is not full.
+* Added `Connection.ready` and `Connection.rejected` events.
 * Replaced the second argument of `Connection#raiseError` event from `notification` to `deviceToken`.
 Since the Connection doesn't store plain notification objects no more.
 * Added tests, work on [busterjs][busterjs].
 * Introduced event system to `Feedback`.
 Please see the section above for more details.